simoncourtin/io_export_blend_to_renderer/README.md

 Components  | Features
 :-----------|:-----------
 Meshes      | All selected meshes are exported in .ply file in models directory and other information inside .pbrt file.
 Export mesh material inside pbrt scene file.
 Lamps       | Selected lamps are exported in .pbrt file.
-Convert blender lamps types (POINT, SUN, SPOT, ...) to pbrt lamp types. **Supported** : distant, point with from and to point. **ToDo** Infinite, Spot, Area lights with user define parameters and envmap.
+Convert blender lamps types (POINT, SUN, SPOT, ...) to pbrt lamp types. **Supported** : distant, point with from and to point.
+Infinite.
+Envmap and environement color is also supported **ToDo** Spot, Area lights.
-Materials   | Pbrt node in node editor pbrt material : disney, glass, kdsubsurface, matte, metal, mirror, plastic, subsurface Textures    | ToDo
+Materials   | Pbrt node in node editor pbrt material : disney, glass, kdsubsurface, matte, metal, mirror, plastic, subsurface, mixure, substrate
-Camera      | Simple perspective camera with position and look at.
+Textures    | Support Texture in Color channel.
+Copy texture file in textures folder near models export folder Camera      | Simple perspective camera with position and look at.
 Sampler     | All sampler are supported.
 PixelsSample can be specify.
 StratifiedSampler  parameters are not supported.
 Intergrator | All integrators are supported with their parameter